blacklighter07/DisputeDesk/README.md

 [END] success=true steps=7 score=0.987 rewards=0.05,0.05,0.01,0.01,0.05,0.07,0.72
 ```

+Competition note:

+- Task-level scores are normalized to remain strictly inside `(0, 1)` for validator compatibility.
+- The grader components remain unchanged; only the final task score boundary is normalized so perfect tasks report `0.999` instead of `1.000`.

 Use `python inference.py --json` if you also want the final `BaselineResponse` JSON on stdout after the structured blocks.
 The run writes the latest score artifact to `outputs/evals/baseline_latest.json`.